Cisco ACI

 Fuzzing attacks can be carried out with application scanning software such as Burp Suite.
 It attempts to manipulate data in a particular way, breaking the application.

-The best way to tighten security would be to encrypt switch-to-controller communications with SSL and self-signed certificates to authenticate the switch and controller.
-It would be best to minimize interaction with the data plane, except for ARP and MAC learning.
+The best way to tighten security is to encrypt switch-to-controller communications with SSL and self-signed certificates to authenticate the switch and controller.
+It would also be best to minimize interaction with the data plane, except for ARP and MAC learning.

-To prevent denial of services attacks on the controller, you can use Control Plane Policing ( CoPP ) on Ingress so you don’t overload the switch and the controller.
+To prevent denial-of-service attacks on the controller, you can use Control Plane Policing ( CoPP ) on Ingress to avoid overloading the switch and the controller.
 Currently, NEC is the only vendor implementing CoPP.

 sdn separates the data and control plane